 What is a Trade School?
 Everything You Need to Know

-If you enjoy hands-on, experiential learning where you can see the results of your hard work, enrolling in a trade program after high school may be for you!
-Trades are highly skilled jobs that require focused, specialized training.
-Some common trades are in industries like construction, manufacturing, and carpentry, but the definition of “trades” is rapidly expanding to include careers in information technology, cosmetology, culinary arts, web development, healthcare, and more.
-Trade programs are often quite affordable and prepare you to enter in-demand careers and industries!
-Here’s what you need to know about trade schools: how they work, what you need to apply, and more.
+If you enjoy hands-on, experiential learning where you can see the results of your hard work, enrolling in a trade program or at a trade school may be a great fit for you!
+Attending a trade school is often an affordable learning experience that helps prepare its students to enter in-demand careers and industries.
+Here’s what you should know about trade schools: how they work, what you’ll need to apply, and more!

 How do trade schools work?
-What makes them different from 4-year colleges?
+What makes them different from four-year colleges?

-Trades are taught through trade schools, technical and vocational schools, and at participating community (2-year) colleges.
-The types of trades taught through each kind of school or program may vary.
+Trades are taught through trade schools, technical and vocational schools, and at participating community colleges.
+The types of trades taught through each kind of school or program will vary.

-Some key differences between trade schools and traditional 4-year colleges include:
+Some key differences between trade schools and four-year colleges include:

 - Education.
-Students in trade programs focus solely on the specialized trade they’re learning; students in 4-year colleges typically have to take 2 years of elective classes before they begin taking classes dedicated to their major.
+Students in trade programs focus only on the specialized trade they’re studying, while students attending a four-year college typically must take elective courses before they begin taking courses for their major.

 - Degrees/certificates.
-Students completing a trade program do not receive a degree, but rather, a certificate of completion which are often industry-recognized.
-Students attending 4-year colleges typically graduate with their Bachelor’s degree.
+Students completing a trade program do not receive a degree, but rather, a certificate of completion which is often industry-recognized.
+Students attending four-year colleges typically graduate with their bachelor’s degree.